A Finite Expression Method for Solving High-Dimensional Committor Problems: Numerical Experiments

 The ground truth solution is obtained by the finite element method, which is obtained by solving \eqref{eqn:backward_kolmogorov} on uniform grid in 2 dimensions with the potential $\tilde{V}$, the domain $\tilde{\Omega} = [-1.5, 1] \times [-0.5, 2]$, and the region $\tilde{A}$, $\tilde{B}$ projected by $A$ and $B$ on the $x_1 x_2$-plane, respectively.
 The chosen step size $h$ for the finite element method is on the order of $O(10^{-3})$, resulting in a discretization error on the order of $O(10^{-6})$ to $O(10^{-7})$ when compared to the ground truth solution.
 Notably, these error magnitudes are considerably smaller than the numerical errors incurred by the numerical solvers NN and FEX.
 Hence, we designate it as a reference solution of notable precision and accuracy.
 In this case, there are singularities present in regions $A$ and $B$, so we parameterize the committor function as

 where $\mathcal{J}_1, \mathcal{J}_2, \mathcal{J}_0$ are three depth-5 FEX binary trees, respectively.

-We consider $T = 40$ and $T = 22$, and delay the FEX formula in Section~\ref{sec:appendix_mueller}, and these formulas show that FEX identifies the solution only varies with the first two coordinates $x_1, x_2$.
+We consider $T = 40$ and $T = 22$, and delay the FEX formula in the supplementary material, and these formulas show that FEX identifies the solution only varies with the first two coordinates $x_1, x_2$.
 Therefore, we further simplify the problem and instead solve~\eqref{eqn:backward_kolmogorov} with $V(\bx)=\tilde{V}\left(x_1, x_2\right)$.
 We utilize finite element method to obtain the committor function $q(\bx) = q(x_1,x_2)$.
 We plot the committor function $q(x_1,x_2)$ on the $x_1x_2$ plane in Figure~\ref{fig:RM}.
 We also summarize the numerical results in Table~\ref{tab:muller}.